ziyizhang-1/mlflow/README.md

 # Deploying

+We use `s3_website`, which you can install via `gem install s3_website` -- see https://github.com/laurilehmijoki/s3_website

-Make sure you have your aws credentials set up (probably via `aws credentials`), and that you have write permissions to the s3 bucket (ask Andy).
+Make sure you have your aws credentials set up (probably via `aws credentials`), and that you have write permissions to the s3 bucket (ask Andy or Aaron).

 Then use the command `s3_website push`